-It is recommended for further fire protection that cement board or sheet metal is placed between the furnace and the combustible wood floor and extend 12" (300mm) beyond the front of the furnace louver door.
+The horizontal furnaces may be installed directly on combustible wood flooring or supports, however it is recommended for further fire protection that cement board or sheet metal is placed between the furnace and the combustible wood floor and extend 12" (300mm) beyond the front of the furnace louver door.
 (This is a recommendation only, not a requirement).